choobek/SelfAge/README.md

 ```

 Notes:
-* You can specify base diffusion model with `--base_model`.
+* You can specify a base diffusion model with `--base_model`.
 Change it to match your personalized model if you chose a different one when you trained yourself.
-* Add `--side_by_side` to save all aging results for a input image of a given input side-by-side.
+* Add `--side_by_side` to save all aging results for a given input side-by-side.
-* You don't have to specify gender, but it can lead to poorer identity preservation.
+* You don't have to specify gender, but doing so may lead to poorer identity preservation.

 ## Citation
 Please cite our paper if you find the code useful: